CesarLuisR/VimCopy/README.md

 - **Automated Builds & Installs:**
   I relied on manual scripts rather than a proper build system.
 Failing to use tools like CMake or containers showed me the importance of automating compilation and installation across different environments.

+- **Testing Coverage:**
+  I wrote unit tests for the Piece Table, but due to a less modular architecture I couldn’t adequately test command execution logic.
+This taught me to structure code for full testability, not just isolated components.

+- **Data Structure Design:**
+  While I created a very efficient Piece Table for the main buffer, I didn’t spend enough time optimizing the data structure for managing selected text.
+Next time, I’ll give equal attention to all core data structures.

 By realizing what I missed, these lessons will now be integral to every future project.